 Payment and Cancellation Policy

 A deposit of 50% of the services reserved is due at the time of your booking.
-The balance of your tour is due thirty
+The balance of your tour is due

-acts of God.
+inclement weather or acts of God.

 Cancellations are subject to the following fees per person.